 Binge drinkers who have both kidneys will also experience a decrease in the ability of the kidneys to do their job.
 The changes in the kidneys are imposed by the presence of large quantities of alcohol in the system.
 The presence of both kidneys will still work much harder than normal just to deal with the increase in the toxins that accumulate.
 Toxins in the blood can cause secondary damage over time.

 There are other types of damage that also follow this pattern.
 Dehydration is a concern for binge drinkers, for example.
 People who wonder can you drink alcohol with one kidney will understand the issue better when visualizing the situation.
-Every issue that can be objectively observed in binge drinkers with both kidneys are compounded in drinkers with only one functioning kidney.
+Every issue that can be objectively observed in binge drinkers with both kidneys is compounded in drinkers with only one functioning kidney.

 Alcohol Dehydration, One Kidney

 The levels of water in the human body are regulated by the kidneys.
 Since an alcohol drinker with only one kidney will impose twice the workload onto that organ, this can severely affect the internal regulatory system.
 The end result is a greater chance of dehydration in drinkers with only one functioning kidney.
-This will impact the other organs and tissues in the body, and it can even cause secondary damage.
+This will impact the other organs and tissues in the body, and it can even cause secondary damage

 Alcohol and the Liver, Blood Pressure